DSD-DBS/capella-collab-manager/CONTRIBUTING.md

 ## Git
 The commit messages have to follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#specification) specification.

-In general, we use pre-commit hooks to enforce some conding standards.
+In general, we use pre-commit hooks to enforce coding standards.
 To setup the pre-commit hooks, please run the following commands:

 ```